With cross training for runners, you really can’t get much better than cycling.

-Before, completing any of these workouts always include a decent workout.
+Before, completing any of these workouts always include a good warmup.

 #5 Mixed intensity sprints

-Mixed intensity sprints are a great way to work on several components of fitness during the same workout – power, cadence, aerobic fitness, lactate clearance, and muscular endurance.
+Mixed intensity sprints are a great way to work on several components of fitness during one workout — power, cadence, aerobic fitness, lactate clearance, and muscular endurance.

-There also great if you only have limited time and want to squeeze in a very quick efficient work out.
+They’re also great if you only have limited time and want to squeeze in a very quick, efficient work out.